dls/PhANN-methods/score-accuracy/experiments/results-2.md

 Checked how errors change as the minimum sample size varies, checked out the current selection algorithm (greater than) performs.

+*Note:* These results double-sampled from the test set and so should be taken with a grain of salt.

 [Code](experiment2.jl)

 ## What kind of performance does a pure greater than sample have?